 | Tournament Page

-The Lincoln Charity Clambake, the second major event for the New Jersey Section, is a 54-hole individual and pro-amateur event, mirrored as a similar format to the PGA Tour’s Pebble Beach Pro Am.
+The Clambake, the second major event for the New Jersey Section, is a 54-hole individual and pro-amateur event, mirrored in a similar format to the PGA Tour’s Pebble Beach Pro Am.

 “It’s a very playable but challenging course,” PGA Head Professional Brad Olson said.
 “I always love playing here because of the subtle breaks of the greens.
 The wind blows from the northeast and southwest, so you can use every club in your bag.”